-indicates that the two disks specified for mirroring do not have the same volume names and ,therefore, are not compatible as mirror disks.
+indicates that the two disks specified for mirroring do not have the same volume names and, therefore, are not compatible as mirror disks.

-3.42 MEMORY COMMAND
+3.43 MEMORY COMMAND

-The MEMORY command specifies the memory area (in kilobyces) to be designated as local memory, or performs run-time memory diagnostics on a specified memory area.
+The MEMORY command specifies the memory area (in kilobytes) to be designated as local memory, or performs run-time memory diagnostics on a specified memory area.

-MEMORY OFF, address [size] ON, address [size] TEST, address [size]

-- OFF marks off a block making that area unavailable.
-This parameter also can be used to mark off the following: - an area from which a memory module is to be removed, and - an area when an on-line test is to be run. - ON marks on a memory block making that area available. - TEST tests a marked off block for bad memory areas. - n is a positive decimal number from 1 to 16384 specifying the size of local memory in kilobytes.
-The default value set at sysgen is overridden by n. - address is a hexadecimal number specifying the starting address of the memory area to be marked off, on or tested. - size is a decimal number that is a multiple of the processor's block size specifying the number of kilobytes in memory to be marked off, tested or marked on.
+OFF marks off a block making that area

+unavail able.
+Thi is parame eter also o can be used

+to mark off th he fo ollowing :

+- an area from which a memory module is to be removed, and - an area when an on-line test is to be run.

+ON marks on а memory block making that area available ٠.

+TEST tests a marked off block for bad memory areas.

+is a positive decimal number from 1 to 16,384 specifying the size of local memory in The default value set at sysgen is kilobytes. overridden by n.

+address is a hexadecimal number specifying the starting address of the memory area to be marked off, on or tested.

+size is a decimal number that is a multiple of the processor's page size specifying the number of kilobytes in memory to be marked off, tested or marked on.
 If this parameter is omitted, the default is one block.

-On Model 7/32, 8/32 and 3220 Systems, the block size is 256 bytes and the maximum local memory size is 1024kb; on Model 3210, 3230, 3240, 3250 and 3200MPS Systems, the block size is 2,048 bytes and the maximum local memory size is 16,384, except for the Model 3210 System, which is limited to 4,096kb.
+On Model 7/32, 8/32 and 3220 Systems, the page size is 256 bytes and the maximum local memory size is 1,024kb; on Model 3210, 3230, 3240, 3250 and 3200MPS Systems, the page size is 2,048 bytes and the maximum local memory size is 16,384kb, except for the Model 3210, which is limited to 4,096kb.
+The Model 3280 Processor has a memory page size of 4,096 bytes with a maximum local memory size of 16,384kb.
+On Model 3203 and Model 3205, the page size is 4,096 bytes with a maximum local memory size of 4,096kb.

 Memory diagnostics consist of initial and run-time memory testing.
 Before loading the operating system into memory, the loader storage unit (LSU) tests the area of memory into which the operating system will be loaded.
 The LSU then loads the operating system into memory and transfers control to the operating system.
 The operating system tests memory from the end of the operating system to the end of local memory.
 The operating system does not perform memory tests on global memory.
-If bad or unavailable memory exists, it is marked off, and the marked off area is noted on the memory map when the DISPLAY MAP command is entered.
+If bad or unavailable memory exists, it is marked off and the marked off area is noted on the memory map when the DISPLAY MAP command is entered.